wp-plugins/bulletproof-security/readme.txt

 = .46.5 =
 * Massive amount of new security filters
 * Complete restructuring of how .htaccess Rewriting is processed to work with WP
-* Network / MU AutoMagic buttons added
+* Network / Multisite AutoMagic buttons added
-* Network / MU code added for Super Admins - display BPS menus to Super Admins only
+* Network / Multisite code added for Super Admins - display BPS menus to Super Admins only
 * New System Info information added
 * File permission checking and recommendations for CGI or DSO - SAPI detection
 * File Lock / Unlock buttons - Read Only root .htaccess - CGI / DSO SAPI detection